John E. Hallwas: Biographical Overview

 The author of local history books on his home area, as well as the writer and host for local history television programs, Hallwas currently writes a weekly newspaper column titled “On Community” for Macomb’s newspaper, the McDonough County Voice.
 Selected articles from that column are posted on this website, and his book On Community includes ninety of those articles, along with other writings.

 Hallwas has been discussed in more than a dozen articles and reference books, including Twentieth-Century Authors, The Dictionary of Midwestern Literature, and Who’s Who in America.
-Among his two dozen awards and honors are the MidAmerica Award (for distinguished scholarship) from the Society for the Study of Midwestern Literature, the Studs Terkel Humanities Service Award (for decades of work as a lecturer) from the Illinois Humanities Council, and the Faculty Service Award (for contributions to adult education) from the National University Continuing Education Association.
+Among his two dozen awards and honors are the MidAmerica Award (for distinguished scholarship) from the Society for the Study of Midwestern Literature, the Studs Terkel Humanities Service Award (for decades of work as a lecturer) from the Illinois Humanities Council, the Faculty Service Award (for contributions to adult education) from the National University Continuing Education Association and the Lifetime Achievement Award (for writing, speaking, and cultural leadership) from the Illinois State Historical Society.

 Hundreds of the Hallwas articles and lectures are available in the John Hallwas Collection at the Archives of Malpass Library, Western Illinois University.
 Click on the “The Hallwas Collection” page for a description of the contents of that collection.